Best Places to Learn to Kitesurf in 2022

 Get ready and put that shrimp on the barbie!
 Shallow water, sand bottom, no ocean current and steady 13-18 knots wind are characteristics of Sandgate Kite Beach – a great place to learn to kite “Down Under”.
 In this kitesurfing camp, you will learn all the basic skills from safety, set up, flying the kite, and body drag.
 You’ll learn how to relaunch and self-rescue, and then you are then ready for the board!
 In case of no wind, you can do other sports such as kayak and SUP, or combine the kite classes with windsurfing.

-Surf Connect Watersports Centre offers a Five days beginners kitesurfing course with accommodation starting at AUD 2480.
+Surf Connect Watersports Centre offers a Five days beginner kitesurfing course with accommodation starting at AUD 2480.
 You can also sign up for a week of Multi-activity Combo!
+Surely the best experience is to stay in the kite-house, there are also other options available.

 Season: Year-round, particularly Jul – Jan